18F/g-analytics/projects/coworking-tasks.md

 Thanks!

-Gray, Jackie, and Gab from the Analytics Guild
+Gray, Jackie, and Gabriel from the Analytics Guild